ITSUREN/DSA/NOTES/Stack_LinkedList.md

     ```

 2. #### **Pop**:
-    - To delete elements on top of the stack.
+    - To delete elements from the top of the stack.
     ```c
     int pop() {
         Node *NewNode = (Node *) malloc (sizeof(Node));